-"judicial proceedings" includes any proceedings before a court, tribunal or person having by law power to hear, receive and examine evidence on oath;

-"Governor" includes any Investigator or officer under the jurisdiction of the Governor;
+"judicial proceedings" includes any proceedings before a court, tribunal or person having by law power to hear, receive and examine evidence on oath; "Governor" includes any Investigator or officer under the jurisdiction of the Governor;

-- "relevant court" in the case of judicial proceedings or an application for disclosure means the courts of St Helena; and - "relevant record" means cockpit voice and flight data recordings and airborne image recordings and any transcripts from such recordings and any other records in the possession, custody or power of the Chief Investigator which includes-

-- (a) all statements taken from persons by an Investigator or supplied to an Investigator in the course of his investigation, together with any notes or voice recordings of interviews; - (b) all communications between persons having been involved in the operation of the aircraft; - (c) medical or private information regarding persons involved in the accident or incident; - (d) recordings and transcriptions of recordings from air traffic control units; - (e) analysis of and opinions expressed about information, including flight recorder information, made in the investigation in relation to the accident or incident; and - (f) the draft final report, except as mentioned in regulation 11(1).
+- "relevant court" in the case of judicial proceedings or an application for disclosure means the courts of St Helena; and - "relevant record" means cockpit voice and flight data recordings and airborne image recordings and any transcripts from such recordings and any other records in the possession, custody or power of the Chief Investigator and includes- - (a) all statements taken from persons by an Investigator or supplied to an Investigator in the course of his investigation, together with any notes or voice recordings of interviews; - (b) all communications between persons having been involved in the operation of the aircraft; - (c) medical or private information regarding persons involved in the accident or incident; - (d) recordings and transcriptions of recordings from air traffic control units; - (e) analysis of and opinions expressed about information, including flight recorder information, made in the investigation in relation to the accident or incident; and - (f) the draft final report, except as mentioned in regulation 11(1).

-(2) Subject to paragraphs (3), (4), (5) and (6), no relevant record shall be made available by the Chief Investigator or the Governor to any person for purposes other than an accident or incident investigation conducted under these Regulations.
+(2) Subject to sub-regulations (3), (4), (5) and (6), no relevant record may be made available by the Chief Investigator or the Governor to any person for purposes other than an accident or incident investigation conducted under these Regulations.

-(3) The records listed in paragraph (1) shall be included in the Final Report or its appendices only when pertinent to the analysis of the accident or incident and parts of the records not relevant to the analysis shall not be disclosed.
+(3) The records listed in paragraph (1) may be included in the Final Report or its appendices only when pertinent to the analysis of the accident or incident and parts of the records not relevant to the analysis must not be disclosed.

-(4) The names of persons involved in an accident or incident shall not be disclosed to the public by an Investigator.
+(4) The names of persons involved in an accident or incident must not be disclosed to the public by an Investigator.

-(5) Nothing in paragraph (2) shall preclude the Governor or the Chief Investigator making a relevant record available to any other person where-
+(5) Sub-regulation (2) does not preclude the Governor or the Chief Investigator making a relevant record available to any other person if-

-- (a) in a case where the other person is a party to or otherwise entitled to appear at judicial proceedings, the relevant court has ordered that the relevant record shall be made available to that person for the purpose of those proceedings; or - (b) in any other circumstances, the relevant court has ordered that the relevant record shall be made available to that person for any other purpose.
+- (a) in a case where the other person is a party to or otherwise entitled to appear at judicial proceedings, the relevant court has ordered that the relevant record is to be made available to that person for the purpose of those proceedings; or - (b) in any other circumstances, the relevant court has ordered that the relevant record is to be made available to that person for any other purpose.

-(6) Subject to paragraph (6), no order shall be made under paragraph (5) unless the relevant court is satisfied that the interests of justice in the circumstances in question outweigh any adverse domestic and international impact which disclosure may have on the investigation into the accident or incident to which the record relates or on any future accident or incident investigation undertaken in St Helena.
+(6) Subject to sub-regulation (7), no order may be made under paragraph (5) unless the relevant court is satisfied that the interests of justice in the circumstances in question outweigh any adverse domestic and international impact which disclosure might have on the investigation into the accident or incident to which the record relates or on any future accident or incident investigation undertaken in St Helena.

-(7) A relevant record or part thereof shall not be treated as having been made available contrary to paragraph (2) in any case where that record or part is included in the Final Report or the appendices to the Final Report, of the accident or included in a notice served under regulation 12.
+(7) A relevant record or part thereof is not to be treated as having been made available contrary to sub-regulation (2) in any case where that record or part is included in the Final Report, or the appendices to the Final Report, of the accident or included in a notice served under regulation 12.

-(8) The provisions of this regulation apply without prejudice to any rule of law, which authorises or requires the withholding of any relevant record or any part thereof on the ground that the disclosure of it would be injurious to the public interest.
+(8) This regulation does not affect any rule of law which authorises or requires the withholding of any relevant record or any part of it on the ground that the disclosure of it would be injurious to the public interest.

-Offences and Penalties
+Offences and penalties